Lea Salonga: 2023–present: Here Lies Love, Old Friends, and Stage, Screen & Everything In Between Tour

 In 2023, Salonga made her Broadway producing debut and appeared as Aurora Aquino, mother of Ninoy Aquino, in Here Lies Love at the Broadway Theatre, marking her return to Broadway and her first portrayal of a Filipino role on the Broadway stage.
-She performed concerts across the United States, appeared at Broadway Backwards at the New Amsterdam Theatre, and sang at the White House for President Joe Biden and South Korean President Yoon Suk Yeol.
+She performed concerts across the United States, appeared at Broadway Backwards at the New Amsterdam Theatre, and sang at the White House for U.S. President Joe Biden and South Korean President Yoon Suk Yeol.
 That spring, she received the Gold Legend Award at the Gold House Gala for her contributions to Asian Pacific representation, performed at The Asian American Foundation's Heritage Month Summit and Celebration, and appeared on the world premiere studio cast recording of the musical Wild About You.
 From September 2023 to January 2024, she starred alongside Bernadette Peters in Stephen Sondheim's Old Friends in the West End at the Gielgud Theatre.